-The Department took over 5,300 traffic counts on locally owned roads in 2013 and will continue this effort for the next year.
+The Department took traffic counts on over 4,700 miles of locally owned roads in 2014 and will continue this effort for the next year.
 Also, the FHWA requirements to expand the national highway information data base, the Highway Performance Monitoring System (HPMS) to include traffic volume and physical characteristic data on all roads classified as Federal Aid eligible continues to add more counts and data elements to local federal aid eligible roads.
-Count stations are currently assigned to 19,000 miles (centerline) of roads on the non-federal aid local system.
+Count stations are currently assigned to 14,000 miles (centerline) of roads on the non-federal aid local system.